Ovilia/blog/_posts/2014-07-15-jekyll-related-posts-without-plugin.md

 - Liquid
 - GitHub
 - Ruby
 excerpt: This post introduces how to implement *related posts* function with Jekyll.
-Since GitHub diables plugin for security reasons, plugins like <a href="https://github.com/LawrenceWoodman/related_posts-jekyll_plugin" targe="_blank">LawrenceWoodman / related_posts-jekyll_plugin</a> cannot be used.
+Since GitHub disables plugin for security reasons, plugins like <a href="https://github.com/LawrenceWoodman/related_posts-jekyll_plugin" targe="_blank">LawrenceWoodman / related_posts-jekyll_plugin</a> cannot be used.
 Default `site.related_posts` may return recent posts when there aren't enough posts sharing the same tags with current post.
 ---

 > #### What will you learn in this post?

 > This post introduces how to implement *related posts* function with Jekyll.
-Since GitHub diables plugin for security reasons, plugins like <a href="https://github.com/LawrenceWoodman/related_posts-jekyll_plugin" targe="_blank">LawrenceWoodman / related_posts-jekyll_plugin</a> cannot be used.
+Since GitHub disables plugin for security reasons, plugins like <a href="https://github.com/LawrenceWoodman/related_posts-jekyll_plugin" targe="_blank">LawrenceWoodman / related_posts-jekyll_plugin</a> cannot be used.
 Default `site.related_posts` may return recent posts when there aren't enough posts sharing the same tags with current post.

 # Jekyll's Native Support